- James Haldane

 Because you are 'entertaining' strangers you are constantly 'breaking the ice'.
 Ideally it should start at the beginning of the event and never stop.

-As people approach the venue they should be 'greeted' by signs or people that make them feel welcomed
+As people approach the venue they should be 'greeted' by signs / people that make them feel welcomed.

 Then continually engaged throughout the event by hosts, display tables, 1 minute videos ...

-The more 'engagement' options you have the greater the chance they will return next time to see what they missed
+The more 'engagement' options you have the greater the chance they will return.

 Direct Ice-Breakers

 Everyone wants to have fun at an event.
 People are scared to Mix n Mingle.
-It's your job to provide the conditions in which it's EASY to Mix n Mingle
+It's your job to create the conditions that make it EASY to Mix n Mingle.

 Balloon Hats